asaokamei/wscore.repository/README.md

 WScore/Repository
 =================

 Yet-Another ORM for PHP based on (probably) a Repository Pattern; entities and Repositories are represented by different classes.
-It functionality is focused for command (Create, Update, Delete) operations.

 Other than being able to read, create, update, delete, and relate entities, `WScore/Repository` has following features.